Lost in Art , the Pere Ubu Ballet

 Terry Racinskas says,

 "I recently read a review about Pere Ubu which mentioned their ballet.
 I am amazed anyone even remembers it!
 It was 1983, and I was an exchange student in London.
 I was so excited to see that Pere Ubu was presenting their ballet at Sadler's Wells nearby, having been a Jim Jones groupie in Cleveland, Ohio at Platterpus Records, the store he ran in my hometown.
 Sadler's Wells was trying many things back then to boost attendance, and as an art student I tried to check out as many productions as possible.
-I will always regret seeing the Baylis Theatre's The House of Blue Leaves, a NOT so 'zany' comedy in my opinion, but that's another story.
+I will always regret seeing the Baylis Theatre's The House of Blue Leaves, a not so zany comedy in my opinion, but that's another story.
 I entered the space and my anxiety grew, I couldnt wait for it to begin, as it was delayed due to poor attendance.

 "Finally the house lights dimmed, and the stage lights dimmed.
 The ruckus of thumps and thuds surrounded by a few expletives could be heard amidst the familiar sound of Three Stooges pokes and jabs.
 The performance seemed to push the fourth wall as the whimpers of a girl crying in pain seemed to reverberate over my seat.
 After about 15 minutes I realized some of those pitiful sounds were actually two audience members behind me, lamenting their attendance.
 It was at about this time they walked out and missed the dawn of the lights exposing an array of angry clowns spinning atop big toe shoes... a metaphor not lost on me.